“So the ransomed of the Lord shall return,

 Now you know why He chose Egypt to built this very special monument.
 In case you missed part three or would like a refresher, the link is provided below:

 Next we will explore the 12 and final Major Constellation and its decans: Leo, Hydra, Crater, and Corvus.
-Click on the link to part 41.
-We’ll be studying Leo, the Lion:
+You may follow the link below to continue this series: